ibm-cloud-docs/power-iaas/network-architecture-former.md

 Complete the following steps to implement this scenario:

 1. Define the IP address schema of your {{site.data.keyword.powerSys_notm}} subnets in your {{site.data.keyword.powerSys_notm}} environment.
 Your {{site.data.keyword.powerSys_notm}} instances are hosted on these subnets.
 Ensure that you do not overlap these subnets with your IBM Cloud classic private subnets or the IP addressing schema that is used for the services network.
 For instructions, see [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).
-2. Procure the [Megaport](https://www.megaport.com/){: external} VXC connections to connect your (remote) network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> to the Megaport network.
+2. Procure the [Megaport](https://www.megaport.com/){: external} VXC connections to connect your (remote) network in the client-managed environment to the Megaport network.
     - Open an IBM Support case against {{site.data.keyword.powerSys_notm}} to receive a service ID or a virtual cross-connect (VxC) identifier from IBM.
     - Engage with Megaport to procure the connection (VxC) to {{site.data.keyword.powerSys_notm}} Port @ Megaport.
-        Although a single data center connection between the network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> and the Megaport network is possible, best practice is to select two different port locations to provide redundancy.
+        Although a single data center connection between the network in the client-managed environment and the Megaport network is possible, best practice is to select two different port locations to provide redundancy.
 3. Open an IBM Support case against the {{site.data.keyword.powerSys_notm}} team to configure the Megaport network to the {{site.data.keyword.powerSys_notm}} router by using VXCs.
 Remember to include the following pieces of information in your case:

     ```text